DomBurke23/CSharp_Practice/README.md

 A custom data type is defined by a class.
 An instance of a class is called an object.
 Multiple, unique objects can be instantiated from one class.
 This process of bundling related data and methods into a type is called encapsulation, and it makes code easier to organize and reuse.

+An instance constructor is run before an instance is used, and a static constructor is run once before a class is used.